-I have since come to realize that there are two things that I am hopelessly drawn to in New Mexico.
+I have since come to realize that there are three things that I am hopelessly drawn to in New Mexico.
 The first is red clay.
 Any landscape that has red clay or red rock formations instantly wins my affection.
 That is one of the reasons I am so drawn to the Jemez Mountains, with its dramatic red rock vistas best viewed from the Jemez Pueblo.

 The next thing I find irresistible about New Mexico is the classic Adobe desert color palette (see photo below).
 These colors are ubiquitous in homes and buildings throughout New Mexico and are part of a historic heritage that has existed here for centuries.
 The most common colors are Adobe tan with turquoise trim.
 Add a chile ristra and you have iconic New Mexico style.

 Finally, I love the old pick-up trucks that find an enduring home in New Mexico.
 I never gave them much thought prior to visiting New Mexico.
 However, old Chevy and Ford pick-up trucks seem to compliment New Mexico so well, whether rusting quietly in an old barn or lovingly preserved as a daily driver.

 This website captures some of my favorite things in New Mexico.
 Check out this post for some of my favorite Albuquerque day trips.
 The photo below shows a scene from the Jemez mountains near Soda Dam on the Jemez Mountain Trail.
 All photos by [email protected] (the man in the Panama hat).